alt-ab/discord-qoom-bot/pdr.md

 ## 6. Requirements
 >- Repl.it
 >- A Discord Account
+>- Github

 ## 7. Technology Used
 >- Discord.js

 ## 8. Features
->- chatting - basic conversation
+>- (list by priority)
->- memes - GIPHY API
+>- 1. memes - GIPHY API
+>- 2. answer questions about how to use Qoom
+>- 3. DM - private issues
+>- 4. chatting - basic conversation
->- support (sad bot + quotes)
+>- 5. support (sad bot + quotes)
->- DM - private issues
+>- 6. censor feature - warns and redacts/
->- reminder feature (reminds someone to do hw, etc at certain times)
+>- 7. reminder feature (reminds someone to do hw, etc at certain times)
->- answer questions about how to use Qoom
->- censor feature - warns and redacts/

 ---
 ### Our Notes: